py-pdf/pypdf/README.md

 ## Tests
-PyPDF4 includes a test suite built on the unittest framework.
+PyPDF4 includes a modest (but growing!) test suite built on the unittest framework.
 All tests are located in the "Tests" folder.
 Tests can be run from the command line by:

 ```bash